kirillstrelkov/easelenium/README.md

 Usage
 -----
 Most of `Browser` functions support both `WebElement` object and tuple/list which represents html element.
-This tuple/list object should contains selector/locator as first element and value as a second element.
+This tuple/list object should contain selector/locator as first element and value as a second element.
 Example: `input = (By.NAME, 'q')`

 Here is simple example:
 ```python